 Born in 1954, Archbishop Paul-André Durocher's early studies concentrated on music at the University of Western Ontario.
 He studied for the priesthood at the university of St-Paul, Ottawa being ordained for the Diocese of Timmins in 1982.
 Further studies at the University of Strasbourg and the Pontifical Gregorian University.

 He became bishop in 1997 as auxiliary of Sault-Ste-Marie and then in 2002 as bishop of Alexandria-Cornwall before becoming archbishop of Gatineau in 2011.
 He has been president of the Catholic Bishops Conference of Canada.

-Víctor Manuel Fernández is the Rector of the Università Cattolica Argentina.
+Víctor Manuel Fernández is the Archbishop of La Plata and former Rector of the Università Cattolica Argentina.

 Born in Alcira (Córdoba/Argentina), in 1962.
 He studied philosophy and theology in Major Seminary at Córdoba, and completed his theological studies in the Theological Faculty of the UCA.
 Ordained priest in 1985, he obtained a licence in theology with a biblical specialisation at the Pontifical Gregorian University, Rome in 1988.
 In 1990 he obtained his doctorate in theology at the Faculty of the Theology of the UCA.

 He has collaborated with CELAM, in the area of pastoral and theological reflection.
 He collaborated in the preparations, participated as a guest and was an expert in the Redaction committee for the V CELAM meeting in Aparecida (2007).

 He was raised to the Episcopate by Pope Francis on 13 May 2013.

 Joseph Vianney Fernando (6 August 1942) is Bishop of Kandy, Sri Lanka.